Thinning & Harvesting

 Green Belt will firstly assess your forestry to see is it time to thin.
 If your forestry plantation is approaching 20 years of age, it might be ready for first thinning.
 For semi mature forestry, it can be difficult to accurately assess the forest in totality pre thinning.
 By utilising drone technology, we can stratify the forest and focus our inspection paths and routes for detailed measurement.
 This data will be gathered and processed to deliver up to date information and allow accurate projections for timber harvesting and revenues.

-Green Belt will apply for your tree felling licence (GFL) and consider access to the plantation.
+Green Belt will apply for your tree felling licence (TFL) and consider access to the plantation.
 If required, Green Belt's qualified roads engineer will design and oversee the construction of the road, ensuring that the road costs comes in at the grant level.

 Green Belt supervises the tree felling operations and monitors the timber as it leaves, removing the timber immediately to prevent weight loss and theft and installing security cameras on site to monitor operations.